Lilybuds

-Lilybuds is a computer-animated children's television series produced by Zodiak Family.
+Lilybuds is a children's animated television series produced by Zodiak Kids Studio France.
 The series has been made for Discovery Kids in Latin America.
 The CGI animated series is produced by ZKS France for Discovery Kids Latin America, with the participation of public broadcaster France Télévisions.
 Both broadcasters launched the series in mid-2018.

 Premise

 Lilybuds live in a garden as the tiny magical gardeners.
 They can grow lovely plants, flowers, any kind, and they are aware of animal creatures nearby.